uzyovoys/zenbot/_pages/botscript/context.md

 In this case the bot will respond with "Done!" output.

 But what if the user didn’t provide the reminder text?
-Well, in such case our bot will ask him/her "What would you like me to remind you?"
+Well, in such case our bot will ask him/her "What would you like me to remind you about?"
-And the next user’s request must be interpreted as the reminder text, even he/she says again "Remind".
+And the next user’s request must be interpreted as the reminder text, even he/she says "Remind" again.

 This is because the nested context is a _modal_ context.
 So it ignores everything except the inner inputs and always matches the user’s input through them.